moliver28/research-handbook/content/job-families/sales/professional-services-engineer.md

 - Experience working with a global or otherwise multicultural team
 - Computer science education or equivalent experience

-## Professional Services Engineering Manager

-## Senior Professional Services Engineering Manager
+## Engineering Manager, Professional Services

-The Senior Engineering Manager, Professional Services reports to the Director, Professional Services.
+The Engineering Manager, Professional Services reports to the Director, Professional Services.

 ### Responsibilities